yzse/article-translator-summarizer-sentiment/README.md

 ```

 ## Sample Output
-The script outputs a `csv` file, along with the article's translation, summary, and sentiment analysis.
+The script outputs a .CSV file, along with the article's translation, summary, and sentiment analysis.
 By default, the script analyses the top 5 headlines of the day.
 See below for a sample format:

   | title_es        | translation        | summary        | sentiment label      | sentiment score      |